jtfirek/p2p-File-System/README.md

-# Centralized Server Project
+# Multithreaded Centralized Server Project

 The Centralized Server Project is a Rust-based project that I am doing a a first step to building a Peer to Peer Distributed File System.

 If you have any suggestions or feedback on how to improve the project or things you would do differently, please create a GitHub issue to share your thoughts.